uber-java/tally/DEVELOPER.md

 If you have not contributed to the project before, please add your details to the `developers` section in the top-level [build file](build.gradle).

-### Encypting for Travis
+### Encrypting for Travis
 In order to pass secrets to Travis securely for authentication and signing, we need to encrypt them first before checking in.
 The full documentation [here](https://docs.travis-ci.com/user/encryption-keys/) for encrypting keys, and [here](https://docs.travis-ci.com/user/encrypting-files/) for encrypting files.

 These are the secrets that need to be passed:
 1. [OSSRH](http://central.sonatype.org/pages/ossrh-guide.html) **username** and **password**.
-These are the credentials used to upload artifacts to the Sonatype Nexus Repository, which is used to sync to Maven Central
+These are the credentials used to upload artifacts to the Sonatype Nexus Repository, which is used to sync to Maven Central.
-1. Signing **key ID**, **password**, and **secret key ring file**.
+2. Signing **key ID**, **password**, and **secret key ring file**.
 These three are used to sign artifacts that get created, which is a requirement in order to upload to Maven Central.

 In order to pass these along, first login to Travis:
 ```bash